Towards a classification of mixed-state topological orders in two dimensions: Decohered Pauli stabilizer states

-A subsystem code is \emph{topological} if (1) $\cal{G}$ admits a set of local generators, and (2) on an infinite plane, there are no logical operators and ${\cal S}$ can be generated by local operators.
-We primarily consider topological subsystem codes in the discussion below.
+So far, our definition of subsystem codes is for a generic quantum system without any notion of locality.
+We further say a subsystem code is \emph{topological} if (1) $\cal{G}$ admits a set of local generators, and (2) on an infinite plane, there are no logical operators and ${\cal S}$ can be generated by local operators.
+Note that the condition on the stabilizer group in (2) does not have to hold for arbitrary topologies -- i.e., on a torus, there may be stabilizers that cannot be generated by local stabilizers~\cite{Ellison:2022web}.

 In order to study the decohered stabilizer code on torus (or higher-genus surfaces), it is useful to introduce further structure, since the stabilizer group ${\cal S}$ may contain nonlocal generators.
 We therefore split ${\cal S}$ into a locally-generated subgroup ${\cal S}_{\rm loc}$ and ${\cal S}_T$, such that ${\cal S}/{\cal S}_{\rm loc}={\cal S}_T$.
 Here, the subgroup ${\cal S}_{\rm loc}$ is generated by geometrically local stabilizers.
 We define a ``local'' code space according to ${\cal S}_{\rm loc}$: